Why Most CRM Dashboards Don’t Reflect True Revenue Reality

 Vanity Metrics vs. Revenue Signals

 Vanity metrics, such as total pipeline value or lead volume, dominate CRM dashboards because they are simple to calculate and visually impressive.
-Yet they tell you nothing about conversion probability, deal velocity, or revenue leakage.
-A $5M pipeline that converts at 8% delivers less revenue than a $3M pipeline that converts at 20%, but the dashboard will celebrate the larger number.
+Yet they tell you little about conversion probability, deal velocity, or revenue leakage.

 The Pipeline Visibility Gap